 More of my Free software: Open Camera ~ Erebus RPG ~ Conquests ~ Gigalomania

-Wifi Remote Play is a free Open Source remote control app for Android, allowing you to control Media Player Classic (MPC) or VideoLan Client (VLC) over a wireless network.
+Wifi Remote Play is a free Open Source remote control app for Android and Windows, allowing you to control Media Player Classic (MPC) or VideoLan Client (VLC) (Android version only) over a wireless network.
 Please see Instructions below for details on setting it up to work.
 Older versions are also available for Symbian smartphones